Pennsylvania Democratic Party

-The Pennsylvania Democratic Party is the affiliate of the Democratic Party in the U.S. state of Pennsylvania.
+The Pennsylvania Democratic Party (PADems) is the affiliate of the Democratic Party in the U.S. state of Pennsylvania.
 It is headquartered in Harrisburg and is the largest political party in the state.
-Its chair is Senator Sharif Street.
+Its chair is Eugene DePasquale.

-Governor Josh Shapiro is a Pennsylvania Democrat.
-Priorities for Pennsylvania Democrats in the 2010s and 2020s have been advocacy for middle class workers and increasing the minimum wage.
+As of 2025, it controls two out of five statewide offices including the governorship, one U.S. Senate seat, 7 out of 17 U.S. House seats, and the Pennsylvania House of Representatives.
+Along with the Pennsylvania Republican Party, it is one of the two major parties in the state.

 Platform

 The state Democratic Party has recently made economic factors a major component of its platform, with advocacy for middle class workers of particular prominence.
 The party has also opposed Republican-sponsored legislation to require a photo ID for voting, asserting that such a requirement would discourage minorities, youth, and those with low incomes from voting because they are less likely to possess a state-issued ID.
 Additionally, the party has committed itself to maintaining the social safety net and encouraging more transparency in state government.

 Key issues for the party include affordable healthcare, jobs and wages, support for workers and unions, fairer taxes, strong public education, retirement security, civil rights, environmental protection, marijuana legalization, and criminal justice reform.

 A priority for Pennsylvania Democrats in the 2010s and 2020s has been increasing the minimum wage.